expo/expo-github-action/continuous-deploy-fingerprint/README.md

 <div align="center">
   <h1>continuous-deploy-fingerprint</h1>
-  <p>Continuously deploys an Expo project using EAS Build and EAS Update in combination with fingerprint runtime versions</p>
+  <p>Continuously deploys an Expo project using EAS Build and EAS Update in combination with a fingerprint runtime version</p>
 </div>

 <p align="center">